-Warmer weather on the horizon is setting the stage for planting season.
-This also begins the process for some farmers that will have to purchase new or used equipment.
+Warm weather on the horizon is setting the stage for the season, especially in regards to your equipment.
+This recognizes the process for some farmers that will have to purchase new or used equipment.
 With today’s technology, farmers are finding it more accessible to purchase equipment long distance instead of locally.
-This then opens the door for more of a selection to choose from across the country.
-Having more choices and being able to spend more time researching has encouraged more farmers to go this route.
-Here are some things to consider when purchasing equipment from a far.
+Fastline.com has a tool, which shows related equipment prices within or outside your area, the Price Comparison Tool.
+This opens the door for more of a selection to choose from across the country.
+Here are our tips on how to purchase out of state:

 When shopping for equipment online look at the photos from all angles.
 Are the photos showing the equipment from all sides?
 If not, ask for video or additional photos.
 Also request build codes, warranty information and inspections.
 This can knock out any risk of purchasing used equipment long distance.
 Keep a copy of serial numbers and total hours on the equipment that you purchase and any other details in case you receive the wrong piece of equipment.